The Josefson--Nissenzweig theorem and filters on $\omega$: Introduction

+Using Theorems \ref{theorem:main_theorem_JNP} and \ref{theorem:main_theorem_BJNP}, as well as results from \cite{GGMA16} which show the rich structure of the class of summable ideals equipped with the Kat\v{e}tov preordering, in Section \ref{sec:summable} we indicate that the classes of those filters $F$ on $\omega$ for which the spaces $N_F$ have the JNP or the BJNP are also large.

-\begin{restatable*}{theorem}{theoremcontinuummany} There are families $\fF_1$ and $\fF_2$, each consisting of continuum many pairwise non-isomorphic free $\fs$ P-filters on $\omega$, such that: \begin{enumerate}[(A)] \item for every $F\in\fF_1$ the space $N_F$ has the JNP; \item for every $F\in\fF_2$ the space $N_F$ has the BJNP but does not have the JNP. \end{enumerate} \end{restatable*}
+\begin{corollaryl} There are families $\fF_1$ and $\fF_2$, each consisting of continuum many pairwise non-isomorphic free $\fs$ P-filters on $\omega$, such that: \begin{enumerate}[(A)] \item for every $F\in\fF_1$ the space $N_F$ has the JNP, \item for every $F\in\fF_2$ the space $N_F$ has the BJNP but does not have the JNP. \end{enumerate} \end{corollaryl}

-\begin{restatable*}{theorem}{theoremtwotocontinuummany} There exist families $\fF_3$, $\fF_4$ and $\fF_5$ consisting of $2^{2^\omega}$ many pairwise non-isomorphic free filters on $\omega$, such that: \begin{enumerate}[(a)] \item for every $F\in\fF_3$ the space $N_F$ has the JNP; \item for every $F\in\fF_4$ the space $N_F$ has the BJNP but does not have the JNP. \item for every $F\in\fF_5$ the space $N_F$ does not have the BJNP. \end{enumerate} \end{restatable*}
+\begin{corollaryl} There exist families $\fF_3$, $\fF_4$, and $\fF_5$, each consisting of $2^{\frakc}$ many pairwise non-isomorphic free filters on $\omega$, such that: \begin{enumerate}[(a)] \item for every $F\in\fF_3$ the space $N_F$ has the JNP, \item for every $F\in\fF_4$ the space $N_F$ has the BJNP but does not have the JNP, \item for every $F\in\fF_5$ the space $N_F$ does not have the BJNP. \end{enumerate} \end{corollaryl}

-Let $\fF_{BJNP}$ denote the family of all those filters $F$ for which their spaces $N_F$ have the BJNP.
-As we have already stated, $\fF_{BJNP}$ is closed downwards with respect to the Kat\v{e}tov preorder.
-It turns out that this family has maximal elements, the standard asymptotic density filter $F_d$ being among them (see Section \ref{sec:bwp} for details).

-\begin{restatable*}{theorem}{theoremeuideals} If $F$ is a free filter on $\omega$ such that the dual ideal $F^*$ is a density ideal without the Bolzano--Weierstrass property, then $F$ is a maximal element of $\fF_{BJNP}$ with respect to the Kat\v{e}tov preorder. \end{restatable*}